 Måneskin was a shoo-in to win Eurovision 2021

-After their X Factor stint, Måneskin spent a few years releasing new music and albums, including their first full-length Il Ballo Della Vita in 2019, and embarking on their first European tour from 2018-19.
+After their X Factor stint, Måneskin spent a few years releasing new music and albums, including their first full-length Il Ballo Della Vita in 2019, and embarking on their first European tour from 2018 to 2019.

-In March 2021, they competed in Italy’s national Sanremo Festival for Italian Song and to many people’s surprise, won, beating Italian stars and runner-ups Francesca Michielin and rapper Fedez; it was an unexpected victory for the group according to Italian commentators, as rock music has never been a mainstream genre in the country.
+In March 2021, they competed in Italy’s national Sanremo Festival for Italian Song.
+To many people’s surprise, they won, beating Italian stars and runner-ups Francesca Michielin and rapper Fedez; it was an unexpected victory for the group, according to Italian commentators, as rock music has never been a mainstream genre in the country.
 But their win at Sanremo, which also functioned as Italy’s selection process for Eurovision, propelled them to the international stage as they represented their home country at Eurovision with their song “Zitti E Buoni,” or “Shut Up & Behave.”

 The track, a prowling and explosive rock anthem, along with their undeniable stage presence made Måneskin an immediate favorite to win — and they eventually did, receiving a total of 524 voting points, becoming the third Italian act to win the competition ever, and the first to claim the prize since 1990.
-It was huge moment for Italy and as equally monumental for rock and roll as well.
-As Måneskin accepted their Eurovision trophy, lead singer David yelled into the mic: “We just want to say to the whole of Europe, to the whole world, rock and roll never dies!”
+It was huge moment for Italy and equally monumental for rock-and-roll.
+As Måneskin accepted their Eurovision trophy, lead singer David yelled into the mic, “We just want to say to the whole of Europe, to the whole world, rock-and-roll never dies!”

 So why do people love Måneskin?

-That aside — there are nuances to their hotness that merits further investigation, especially regarding their unapologetically flamboyant and androgynous-leaning style as it intersects with modern day ideas of gender fluidity and presentation.
-As a band, and in their music, Måneskin plays into a revival of the glam, sleazy, rockstar persona that dominated the ‘70s and ‘80s, but in a way that feels more updated politically, and not actually sleazy.
-Their music video “MAMMAMIA” includes couples of all races, genders and sexualities, making out with each other to their unrelenting rock at a crowded house party — because everyone deserves a safe space to be a freak!
+That aside — there are nuances to their hotness that merits further investigation, especially regarding their unapologetically flamboyant and androgynous-leaning style as it intersects with modern-day ideas of gender fluidity and presentation.
+As a band, and in their music, Måneskin plays into a revival of the glam, sleazy, rockstar persona that dominated the ‘80s and ‘90s, but in a way that feels more updated politically, and not actually sleazy.
+Their music video “MAMMAMIA” includes couples of all races, genders, and sexualities, making out with each other to their unrelenting rock at a crowded house party — because everyone deserves a safe space to be a freak!

 Where should I start listening?

 “Beggin,” the band’s 2017 cover that went viral on TikTok after their Eurovision win, is an obvious starting place.
-After that, we recommend diving into their own impressive catalog starting with “Zitti e Buoni,” or “Shut Up And Behave,” their winning song from Eurovision 2021.
+After that, we recommend diving into their own impressive catalog starting with “Zitti e Buoni,” or “Shut Up & Behave,” their winning song from Eurovision 2021.
+You should definitely check out another famous TikTok song of Måneskin’s, “MAMMAMIA,” for an intense rock-and-roll moment.
+Of course you can’t miss their latest 2022 release, “SUPERMODEL,” which they performed at the MTV VMAs.